play icon for videos

 After: Continuous Feedback

-Dashboards update automatically as new responses arrive.
+Dashboards update automatically as responses arrive

-Program managers act on insights in real time.
+Program managers act on insights in real time

 What Are the Key Steps of an Impact Evaluation?